camdenboren/alc-calc/README.md

 - The binary crate (`main`) serves only as an entry point into the library crate, which contains the UI and calculation logic

-- `ui` contains the main window, with individual views and components delegated to other modules like `titlebar`
+- `ui` contains the main window, with individual views and components delegated to other modules like `dropdown`

 ### Build System

-Cargo is the underlying build system, _but_ Nix will be the official 'meta' build system for the foreseeable future
+Cargo is the underlying build system, _but_ Nix is the 'meta' build system

 For the uninitiated, Nix reproducibly supplies all project dependencies (including rust, Darwin SDKs, custom scripts, etc.) without the need for containers.
 From a practical standpoint, this means any Linux or macOS user can _reliably_ run this project with a single command